anoopkodaly/symbiotic-latent-memory/README.md

 This can help solve the "Echo Chamber" problem.
 If the model retrieves a memory that is factually true but ethically toxic, the Low Symbiosis score acts as a metadata tag saying: "This happened, but it is not who we are, because non-compliance with the rules is detrimental to both my individual being and the collective well-being."

+### Phase D: **Consistency Audits**

+PT1.

+* If the model defines it too recursively, it could drift (hallucinate its own morality).
+* If it is hard-coded, it becomes rigid and biased.

+The "Sleep Cycle" should perhaps then involve a "Reference Anchor", a set of consistent and trustable principles (Constitutional AI) against which the day's memories are measured to calculate the score.
+It happens that it is the case that the entire [asi-ecosystem](https://github.com/ronniross/asi-ecosystem) is exactly a proposal, a vision for this anchor.

+And then audits utilizing those anchors while coding the prototypes.

+PT.2

+The "White Bear" Effect in Repulsion**: In** psychology (and LLMs), telling someone "Don't think of a white bear" makes them think of it.

+If we retrieve a "Repulsor Vector" (a toxic memory) to warn the model, we will still have introduced those toxic tokens into the context window.
+Attention mechanisms might still attend to them.

+To mitigate this, we will need to implement Steering Vectors (changing directly the activations in the hidden layers) rather than just inserting text into the context window.
+And also be open to new needed updates and enhancements.

 ---

 Ronni Ross